How much does cyber insurance cost in 2024?

 Generally speaking, cyber insurance claims are most often filed as a result of attacks that usually can fall into one of these three categories: hacking, social engineering, and malware attacks.

-Hacking is probably the most common type of cyberattack that leads to insurance claims.
+Hacking is the most common type of cyberattack that leads to insurance claims.
 If your system or network has been compromised by a hacker, your company could be liable for a variety of expenses related to the attack.
 As mentioned earlier, legal costs to defend your company against third-party lawsuits, the costs of notifying affected parties, public relations costs, and regulatory fines are all possible and would all be covered by your cyber policy.

-Phishing or social engineering attacks rely on someone within your company for help in “opening the door” to your data.
+Phishing or social engineering attacks rely on asking someone within your company for help in “opening the door” to your data.
 A very common example of a phishing attack is when a would-be hacker sends an email that claims to be from the CEO of your company to an employee, asking them to follow a link.
 The employee clicks on the link and downloads something malicious to your network, which grants the hackers access to your data.

 The best protection from these types of cyberattacks that rely on employee negligence is providing workplace education regarding these types of threats and preaching vigilance and awareness to your staff.